MyPureCloud/developer-center-blog/source/2017-05-10-implementing-wsdd-connector/index.html.markdown

 ### Error handling

 The integration service must determine how to handle errors as well as what response to send when data is not found.
-It is important to understand that error information sent in a response that's anything other than 200 will not be usable by the action's consumer; non-200 responses will simply cause the failure condition to be taken and no error information is made available to the action's consumer.
+It is important to understand that error information sent in a response that's anything other than 200 will not be usable by the interaction flow consuming the action; non-200 responses will simply cause the failure condition to be taken and context for the failure will be lost.
 However, there will be some infomration in the [Bridge Server logs](https://help.mypurecloud.com/articles/troubleshoot-web-services-data-dip-connector/) when the service sends non-200 responses that may be useful for troubleshooting failures.
-The examples take this approach of sending non-200 responses and failure is handled generically in Architect.
+The examples take this approach of sending non-200 responses and failure is handled generically in the interaction flow.

 An alternate approach is to define a custom contract with extra properties that can be evaluated to determine if the response was successful and if it contains data or not.
-This could be done by adding a boolean property for `hasError`, a string property for `errorMessage`, an integer property for `errorCode`, or any other failure data that you would find useful for the action's consumer to know.
-An example of how to use this would be for Architect to process the successful response with a condition to check for `errorCode == 0` and take error handling actions for the caller if the condition is false.
+This could be done by adding a boolean property for `hasError`, a string property for `errorMessage`, an integer property for `errorCode`, or any other failure data that you would find useful for the interaction flow consuming the action to know.
+An example of how to use this would be to process the successful response with a condition to check for `errorCode == 0` and take error handling actions for the caller if the condition is false.